 Paul does not need to report this traffic infraction on his renewal application.
 The offense did not involve alcohol or a controlled substance, the fine was less than $300, and speeding is not substantially related to nursing.

-Note that in general, entering a guilty plea as part of a deferred entry of judgment should not result in disciplinary proceedings or disqualification since the plea will be withdrawn as long as the nurse completes all the court orders.
+Note that in general, entering a guilty plea as part of a deferred entry of judgment should not result in disciplinary proceedings or disqualification since the plea will be withdrawn as long as you complete all the court orders.
 Expunged convictions also should not have any negative effects (in most cases).

 4. Does a convicted nurse have a right to an administrative hearing?

 Yes.
-Once a nurse is convicted of a crime, the BRN will begin an investigation into the matter.
+Once you are convicted of a crime, the BRN will begin an investigation into the matter.

-If the Board finds that there is evidence suggesting disciplinary action, the convicted nurse may sometimes settle the case pursuant to a settlement agreement.
+If the Board finds that there is evidence suggesting disciplinary action, you may sometimes settle the case pursuant to a settlement agreement.

-If no settlement, the nurse has a right to appear at an administrative hearing before the Board can take disciplinary action.
+If no settlement can be reached, you have a right to appear at an administrative hearing before the Board can take disciplinary action.

 The hearing takes place at the Office of Administrative Hearings (OAH) and is similar to a criminal or civil court trial.

 An administrative law judge (ALJ) presides over the proceedings.
 The Board is represented by a lawyer from the California Attorney General’s Office.
-The convicted nurse has the right to be represented by a criminal defense lawyer, at his/her own expense.
+You have the right to be represented by a criminal defense lawyer at your own expense.

 During the hearing, the lawyer for the Board presents: